 Choose A Broker

-The first, and possibly most important step, is to find the best broker for your needs.
-Some of the key factors that you may want to consider when finding a platform are:
+The first, and possibly most important step, is to find the best broker for your needs – see our list of high leverage brokers.
+Some of the key factors that you may want to consider when finding a platform are listed below.

 Even though the FCA imposes leverage limits, some brokers may implement their own, stricter limits.
 Alternatively, some unregulated brokers may offer much higher ratios.
 Consider finding a broker that maintains high leverage rates in the markets you wish to trade within.